hal/site/content/development/build-run.md

 ---
 title: "Build & Run"
 date: 2018-03-08T16:29:52+01:00
 description: "Explains how to build and run the console.
-Talks about the prerequisites and what it necessary to debug the codebase."
+Talks about the prerequisites and what is necessary to debug the codebase."
 icon: "/img/tools.png"
 toc: true
 weight: 10